s21sm/5G-UE-SecurityTesting/README.md

 ### Results

-The program will create a folder (e.g., rrc_results).
+The program will create a folder (e.g., nas_results).
 All logs and pcaps will be saved there.
-It will also create a real-time test case status log (e.g., Fri Jun 23 6:29:57 2023_RRC.txt ) where it can be seen if a test case is completed or not invoked.
+It will also create a real-time test case status log (e.g., Fri Jun 23 6:29:57 2023_NAS.txt ) where it can be seen if a test case is completed or not invoked.

 ## License